 For you have been my refuge, a place of safety when I am in distress.
 O my Strength, to you I sing praises, for you, O God, are my refuge, the God who shows me unfailing love.
 (Psalm 59:16-17)

-Relate: Because of the grittiness of the show, I would say that the Netflix version of Daredevil is not for the faint of heart.
+Relate: I recently finished watching Netflix’s “Defenders” and thinking on how far it has fallen from the first in this series of shows that they have done.
+Because of the grittiness of that first show, I would say that the Netflix version of Daredevil is not for the faint of heart.
 The realism of some of the violence, the way injuries sustained carry over, slowly healing, from one episode to the next makes the violence seem much more real than in most other Superhero type shows.
 One thing that is also much more real is the way the show very openly deals with issues of faith.
 Matt Murdock doesn’t just carry the “Irish Catholic” trope, his Catholicism informs his actions and motivations in a way I can’t remember seeing from Hollywood in a long time (if ever).

 When I was thinking of the verse I am using today from Psalm 59, the word sanctuary immediately came to mind.
 My thoughts first went to the Hunchback of Notre Dame and then from there to the (horrible) Ben Affleck version of Daredevil.
-As I started to write, my mind continued to drift to this newer, and far better, version of the Marvel character and I came back to one conversation Matt Murdock, the blind lawyer/superhero has with his priest.
+As I started to write, my mind continued to drift to this more recent, and far better, version of the Marvel character and I came back to one conversation Matt Murdock, the blind lawyer/superhero had with his priest.